-Key to the mission of the European Observatory on Health Systems and Policies is its role as a highquality knowledge broker based on the principles of transfer (bridging between policy makers and researchers and between information users and producers), trust (providing highquality evidence and a neutral stance recognising the real context and pressures of health systems), tailoring (to the specific needs of policy makers) and timeliness (responding to policy maker's needs and requests when and where required).
-Staff engaged in direct policy engagement through policy dialogues which are particularly useful in times of transition when policy-makers take stock of past achievements and explore strategic options for further health system reform.
+Key to the mission of the European Observatory on Health Systems and Policies a unique partnership of governments, universities, and international agencies, is its role as a high-quality knowledge broker based on the principles of transfer (bridging between policy makers and researchers and between information users and producers), trust (providing high-quality evidence and a neutral stance recognising the real context and pressures of health systems), tailoring (to the specific needs of policy makers) and timeliness (responding to policy maker's needs and requests when and where required).
+Staff engaged in direct policy engagement through policy dialogues which are particularly useful in times of transition when policymakers take stock of past achievements and explore strategic options for further health system reform.

 Staff involvement in influential European panels also influences policy.
-Martin

-McKee, as president of the European Public Health Association (EUPHA) has steered the field of public health to encompass health systems issues and research questions.
-He has been a member of the European Commission's Expert Panel on Investing in Health and is a former chair of WHO's European Advisory Committee on Health Research.
+Martin McKee, as immediate past president of the European Public Health Association (EUPHA) has steered the field of public health to encompass health systems issues and research questions.
+He is has been a member of the European Commission's Expert Panel on Investing in Health and is a former chair of WHO's European Advisory Committee on Health Research.